CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/tricrypto.md

 ## **Adding and Removing Liquidity**

-*The tricrypto-ng implementation utilizes the usual methods to add and remove liquidity.*
+*The Tricrypto-ng implementation utilizes the usual methods to add and remove liquidity.*

 **Adding liquidity** can be done via the `add_liquidity` method.
 The code uses a list of unsigned integers `uint256[N_COINS]` as input for the pools underlying tokens to add. **Any proportion is possible**.
 For example, adding fully single-sided can be done using `[0, 1e18]` or `[1e18, 0]`, but again, any variation is possible, e.g., `[1e18, 1e19]`.